-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water is by way of a gas fired combination boiler located within the kitchen cupboard.
+Heating is by way of a gas fired boiler located within the kitchen.
+Hot water is stored within an insulated hot water tank located within one of the kitchen cupboards.

-Drainage

-Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed mains drainage to the public sewer.